- > How to scan using the iPhone

 - > How to use the iPhone scanner to photograph a computer or TV screen

-One of the best new features that arrived in iOS 11 (reviewed here) is the ability to scan a document using your iPhone.
+One of the best new features that arrived in iOS 11 (reviewed here) was the ability to scan a document using your iPhone.

 Of course, these photographed ‘scans’ wouldn’t be great quality.
 When you attempted to crop them you’d often find that you had a trapezoid shape, and you’d run the risk of losing some of the edge as you attempted to make it look more professional.